The entropy method for reaction-diffusion systems without detailed balance: first order chemical reaction networks: Introduction and Main results

 where $X(x,t) = [u_1(x,t), u_2(x,t), \ldots, u_N(x,t)]^{T}$ denotes the vector of concentrations subject to non-negative initial conditions $X_0(x) = [u_{1,0}(x)\ge0, u_{2,0}(x)\ge0, \ldots, u_{N,0}(x)\ge0]^T$, $D = \text{diag}(d_1,d_2,\ldots,d_N)$ denotes the diagonal diffusion matrix and the reaction matrix $A = (a_{ij}) \in \mathbb{R}^{N\times N}$ satisfies the following conditions:

 The conditions \eqref{a_jj} on the reaction matrix $A$ imply in particular that the vector $(1,1,\ldots,1)^T$ constitutes a left-eigenvector corresponding to the eigenvalue zero.
-Thus, the homogeneous Neumann boundary conditions guarantee that solutions to \eqref{VectorSystem} admit the following {\it conservation of total mass}\,:
+Together with homogeneous Neumann boundary conditions this implies that solutions to \eqref{VectorSystem} admit the following {\it conservation of total mass}\,:

 where $M>0$ is the {\it initial total mass}, which we shall assume positive.